IMS and Dry Needling

 Sometimes, muscles become so tense or irritated that they need a deeper reset.
 IMS works by stimulating the nervous system at the site of the dysfunction, helping the muscle relax, improving blood flow, and reducing pain signals.
 The result?
 Less tension, better movement, and a window of opportunity to retrain your body more effectively.

-We only use IMS when it makes sense for your condition and comfort level.
+At Recharge, we use IMS as one part of a comprehensive approach to rehab and performance and only use it when it makes sense for your condition and comfort.
 If it’s a good fit, your therapist will explain exactly what to expect and how it can support your progress.

 Conditions We Commonly Treat with IMS